 How the spine changes with age

 As the body ages, the spine undergoes many changes.
-For example, many people past middle age experience osteoarthritis of the spine, or the wearing away of the cartilage that used to reduce the friction between the vertebral joints.
-In response to the unprotected bones of the joints grinding against one another, the body can produce bone spurs, rounded nodules that can jut into the intervertebral space.
-In the lower back, these spurs may place pressure on the sciatic nerve, causing debilitating symptoms such as pain, numbness, weakness and tingling.
+For example, many people past middle-age experience osteoarthritis of the spine, or the wearing away of the cartilage that reduces the friction between the vertebral joints.
+In response to the unprotected bones of the joints grinding against one another, the body can produce bone spurs, which are sharp bony protrusions that bulge into the spinal column.
+In the lower back, bone spurs may place pressure on the sciatic nerve, causing debilitating symptoms such as pain, numbness, weakness and tingling.

 Spondylolisthesis and sciatica

-Another issue that can cause sciatica is spondylolisthesis, or slippage of vertebrae.
-When the bones of the spine are out of place, it can affect the placement of other elements, like the intervertebral discs and the foramina (passageways) through which nerve roots run.
+Another issue that can cause sciatica is spondylolisthesis, which is the slippage of vertebrae.
+When the bones of the spine are out of place, it can affect the placement of other elements, like the spinal discs and the foramina (passageways) through which nerve roots run.
 Spondylolisthesis frequently occurs in the lower back, where shifting spinal elements can pinch the sciatic nerve.
-Although slippage isn’t entirely tied to growing older, it does occur more frequently among people who are middle-aged and seniors.
+Although slippage isn’t entirely tied to aging, it does occur more frequently among people who are middle-aged and seniors.

 Whether your sciatica is related to aging or another underlying cause, you’ll likely begin treating it with conservative treatments.
-These approaches help alleviate sciatica symptoms in most cases, but because they don’t treat the underlying problem, you may want to look into surgical options for long term relief.
-Laser Spine Institute offers safer and effective alternatives to traditional open spine surgery^ that can address the impingement of the sciatic nerve and relieve your pain and discomfort.
+These approaches help alleviate sciatica symptoms in most cases, but because they don’t treat the underlying problem, you may want to look into surgical options for long-term relief.
+For instance, Laser Spine Institute offers safer and effective alternatives to traditional open spine surgery^ that can address the compression of the sciatic nerve and relieve your pain and discomfort.